hitchhicker007/LemonEdge_Assessment/README.md

 ### Time Complexity
 - **Worst Case**: O(8 × 4^n) where n is the phone number length
 - **Space Complexity**: O(n) for recursion stack depth

+## Performance Notes

+- The original recursive DFS enumerates all combinations; correct but slower for larger n.
+- The new DP method counts paths without enumerating them, typically much faster for larger n.

 ## Technical Details